hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 ### Map Persistence

-Hazelcast allows you to load and store the distributed map entries from/to a persistent datastore such as relational database.
+Hazelcast allows you to load and store the distributed map entries from/to a persistent data-store such as relational database.
+Note that this DataStore needs to be a centralized system that is accessible from all Hazelcast Nodes.
+Persisting to local file system is not supported.
 If a loader implementation is provided, when `get(key)` is called, if the map entry does not exist in-memory, then Hazelcast will call your loader implementation to load the entry from a datastore.
 If a store implementation is provided, when `put(key,value)` is called, Hazelcast will call your store implementation to store the entry into a datastore.
 Hazelcast can call your implementation to store the entries synchronously (write-through) with no-delay or asynchronously (write-behind) with delay and it is defined by the `write-delay-seconds` value in the configuration.

 If it is write-through, when the `map.put(key,value)` call returns, you can be sure that